Response to defects in multi- and bipartite entanglement of isotropic quantum spin networks: Abstract

 \section{Abstract}

 Quantum networks are an integral component in performing efficient computation and communication tasks that are not accessible using classical systems.
 A key aspect in designing an effective and scalable quantum network is generating entanglement between its nodes, which is robust against defects in the network.
-We consider an isotropic quantum network of spin-1/2 particles with a finite fraction of defects, where the corresponding wave function of the network is rotationally invariant under the action of local unitaries, and we show that any reduced density matrix also remains unaltered under the local actions.
-By using quantum information-theoretic concepts like strong subadditivity of von Neumann entropy and approximate quantum telecloning, we prove analytically that in the presence of defects, caused by loss of a finite fraction of spins, the network sustains genuine multisite entanglement, and at the same time may exhibit finite moderate-range bipartite entanglement, in contrast to the network with no defects.
+We consider an isotropic quantum network of spin-1/2 particles with a finite fraction of defects, where the corresponding wave function of the network is rotationally invariant under the action of local unitaries.
+By using quantum information-theoretic concepts like strong-subadditivity of von Neumann entropy and approximate quantum telecloning, we prove analytically that in the presence of defects, caused by loss of a finite fraction of spins, the network, comprised of a fixed numbers of lattice sites, sustains genuine multisite entanglement, and at the same time may exhibit finite moderate-range bipartite entanglement, in contrast to the network with no defects.

-\emph{Introduction.}--A significant benchmark in the study of quantum information theory (QIT) is the potential development of computation and communication networks that surpass the capabilities of classical systems \cite{kimble,qi}.
-While quantum optical systems are closely associated with long distance quantum communication \cite{adv,adv1}, transfer of information and computation at the processor level is generally achieved using quantum networks or arrays of quantum systems \cite{array,mbqc, amico-08}.
-A class of natural candidates to implement an efficient and scalable quantum network are interacting spin lattices.
-With the phenomenal development in optical lattices \cite{opt-lattice}, solid-state qubit fabrication \cite{morton} such as nitrogen-vacancy centers \cite{nv}, superconducting qubits \cite{sq}, etc., implementations of controllable interacting spin lattices with desired properties have become more accessible, heralding renewed theoretical interest in the design and engineering of such quantum spin lattices \cite{llyod}.